Germany in the Eurovision Song Contest 2021: Internal selection

 On 6 February 2021, NDR confirmed that Jendrik Sigwart will represent Germany in the 2021 contest.
 The song, entitled "I Don't Feel Hate", was released on 25 February 2021.

 At Eurovision

 The Eurovision Song Contest 2021 took place at Rotterdam Ahoy in Rotterdam, Netherlands, and consisted of two semi-finals held on 18 and 20 May, and the grand final on 22 May 2021.
 As Germany is a member of the Big Five, their entry directly qualified for the final, along with France, Italy, Spain, the United Kingdom, and host country the Netherlands.
 In addition to their participation in the final, Germany was also required to broadcast and vote in one of the two semi-finals.

 Germany performed 15th in the grand final on 22 May 2021, following Moldova and preceding Finland.
+The final was watched by 6.53 million viewers in Germany, which meant a market share of 26.7 per cent.

 Voting

 Voting during the three shows involved each country awarding two sets of points from 1-8, 10 and 12: one from their professional jury and the other from televoting.
 Each nation's jury consisted of five music industry professionals who are citizens of the country they represent, with a diversity in gender and age represented.
 The judges assess each entry based on the performances during the second Dress Rehearsal of each show, which takes place the night before each live show, against a set of criteria including: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 Jury members may only take part in panel once every three years, and are obliged to confirm that they are not connected to any of the participating acts in a way that would impact their ability to vote impartially.
 Jury members should also vote independently, with no discussion of their vote permitted with other jury members.
 The exact composition of the professional jury, and the results of each country's jury and televoting were released after the grand final; the individual results from each jury member were also released in an anonymised form.